tgteacher/BigData-LA4/README.md

-# LA4: Similarity Search and Stream Analysis
+# LA4: Similarity Search (Locality-Sensitive Hashing)

 This repository is private in order to (1) encourage you to experiment various solutions without the fear of making mistakes publicly (2)